 “Go to school, get a good job, and make a lot of money.”

 I grew up in a single-parent home, and like so many youth, I was given that speech at an early age.
-This was rooted in the hope that I would someday find that American job and make a lot of money.
-Like most Americans, most of my family struggled financially throughout their life.
+This was rooted in the hope that I would someday find that dream job and make a lot of money.
+Like many people, most of my family has struggled financially.
 So obviously, it was instilled in me to go to school, go to college and eventually score that dream job.
-And hopefully, I could bail some of my family out of their financial misery.
 Every month had it’s same song, “Bills bills bills”.
 We all know that song.
 And our parents do all they can to prepare us for it.
 They’re solution… “Education and a job”.
 It seems like a great aspiration, counting the simple fact that money has always been the biggest limiting factor in most of our lives.
 We figure if we go to school, get a degree or two, get a good paying job, then we’re all set.
-Start the track!
+Start the soundtrack!

 And guess what I did?

 I followed that advice.
 Most of us do.
 I mean, what else can you do when you’re 15 years old.
-At that point, all you wanna do is have fun.
+At that age, all you want to do is have fun.
 You leave all that serious stuff to the adults.
 As long as you follow their advice and stay in school, things should work out.
 Shouldn’t they?
-So I listened up.
-I did go to school, I did make good grades, I did graduate with honors, and I was the first child out of my family and the first grandson out of both sides of my extended family to go to college and graduate.
+So I listened and followed the soundtrack.
+I went to school, I made good grades, I graduated with honors, and I was the first child out of my family and the first grandson out of both sides of my extended family to go to college and graduate.
 Now, I know you’re probably thinking I should be on my merry way to getting the dream job to make the big bucks.

 Not so fast. lol.

 My story didn’t play out as perfectly as you think.
-Something happened while in high school and especially in college that dramatically shifted my life on a different course.
+Something happened while in high school, and especially in college, that dramatically shifted my life trajectory onto a different course.
 I was exposed to what I would like to call… possibility.
-Now before you leave my site and label me as some philosophical jerk who listens to Tony Robbins all day, I want you to hear me out.
+Now, before you leave this blog post and label me as some philosophical jerk who listens to Tony Robbins all day, I want you to hear me out.
 All of this will make sense when you reach the bottom of the page.

 During my senior year in high school, I made it my goal to have as much fun as possible while making the grades to go to college.
 I ended up graduating from high school with honors.
-I was ranked #34 out of 400 graduates.
-I did pretty well considering the statistics proving otherwise for most minorities.
+I was ranked #34 out of 400 graduates with a 3.7GPA.
+I did pretty well considering the statistics proving otherwise for most teenage African American males.
 Now it was time for the big leagues… COLLEGE.
-I was immediately accepted into Georgia State University and was on my way to the city of my dreams, Atlanta, GA.
+I applied and was immediately accepted into Georgia State University.
+Within a matter of months, I was on my way to the city of my dreams, Atlanta, GA.
 I was about to embark on a new chapter in life, and I was pumped!
-All I could think about was all the freedom and fun I’d have, all the places I’d go, and how I would be able to carry that title of “College Student”.
+All I could think about was all of the freedom and fun I’d have and all of the places I’d go.
+I would soon carry that title of “College Student”.
 Coming from a small city where many aren’t as fortunate to go off to college, I was living my dream.
 And it felt great.

 The life of a college student quickly became apparent during my first semester.
-Most of my days were spent going to class, hanging out with friends, doing school work (somedays. lol.), attending Christian events, attending school events, and coming back to my dorm room to either watch TV, talk on the phone, or surf the web.
+Most of my days were spent going to class, hanging out with friends, doing school work (somedays), attending Christian events, attending school events, and coming back to my dorm room to either watch TV, talk on the phone, or surf the web.
 It was the college life.
 Honestly, it was nothing more than an extended version of high school.
-The only difference was that I was racking up a butt-load in student loans, I was in a big city with lots going on, and I was away from home.
+The only difference was that I was racking up a butt-load of student loans, I was in a big city, and I was away from home.

-I had a lot of great experiences my first year of college.
-Lots of events, parties, meeting new people, going new places, seeing new things.
-I loved every moment of this.
+I had a lot of great experiences during my first year of college.
+I loved every moment of it.
 It was all I hoped it would be and more.
-I was on college-cloud-9 until one random day during my sophomore year.
+I was on college-cloud-9.
+This all changed on one random day during my sophomore year.
 I had a life-changing epiphany.
 I was sitting in one of my Marketing classes, listening to the professor babble about a bunch of out-dated marketing tactics.
 I sat back in my seat and looked around the room at 50 other students who were pursuing Marketing as a major.
 They were all looking just as dazed as I was.
 Some were texting, some were sleep, and some were on Facebook on their laptops.
 It was a typical day of class.
 Then it hit me:

 THE EVIL PLAN

 This epiphany stuck with me for days, weeks, and months.
 I couldn’t shake it.
 During this time, I started drafting a plan of action.
-An “evil plan” as Hugh Macleod would call it.
+An Evil Plan as Hugh Macleod would call it.
 This was my plan to ensure that I wouldn’t graduate with the stupid look on my face that most students have once they realize that those college days are OVER.
-This was my plan that would take me to my next step; my next chapter.
+This was my plan that would take me to my next step, my next chapter.
 It was during this time that I learned that 70% of college graduates were forced to go back home because they couldn’t find jobs.
 It became more and more obvious to me that this statistic wasn’t about to change soon.
 Quite honestly, it was getting worse.
-We were in the middle of a recession, companies were downsizing, most baby-boomers weren’t planning to retire any time soon because they were too broke to, and more students were graduating from college than ever before.
+We were in the middle of a recession, companies were downsizing, most baby-boomers weren’t planning to retire any time soon (because they were too broke to), and more students were graduating from college than ever before.
 It was a market freeze.
-And all the job seeking newbies were being forced to go back home to mom and find whatever job they could to start paying off their student loans.
+All of us soon-to-be job seeking newbies were being forced to go back home to mom to find whatever job we could to start paying off our student loans.
 This was the sad news that nobody was telling us.
 We were so enamored with being college students that we didn’t even know or care to listen.